Course guide of Pharmaceutical Chemistry 1 (2041137)

 Ordinary assessment session

-GENERAL ASSESSMENT CRITERIA FOR APPLICATION TO ALL EXAM TESTS
+GENERAL ASSESSMENT CRITERIA FOR APPLICATION IN THE ORDINARY EXAMINATION DIET

-- The evaluation tests and their percentages for the final grade used during the academic year will be established by the professor or professors of the subject at the beginning of the course from among those indicated in this Teaching Guide (see Table 1 and Table 2).
+- Continuous Assessment: The types of evaluation tests used during the academic year will be determined by the course instructor(s) at the beginning of the course from those indicated in this Teaching Guide (Table 2).
+The weightings for the final grade of each test are listed in Table 1

 - In ALL the evaluation tests the student must show a minimum and uniform knowledge of all the proposed questions, as well as the necessary skills.
 The minimum knowledge is reached by obtaining a 5 in all the questions or blocks of the exam.